Skip to main content

 Pros

-• $20/month flat rate for home providers
+• $20/mo equivalent, paid upfront annually rate for home providers

 • Attendance tracking with time stamps